 This story has been updated.

-Decatur, GA — A July 26 crash at North Decatur and Superior roads took out a homeowner’s fence and has renewed calls for something to be done at the notorious intersection.
+Decatur, GA — A July 26 crash at North Decatur Road and Superior Avenue took out a homeowner’s fence and has renewed calls for something to be done at the notorious intersection.

 New data released by Decatur Police show there have been 31 crashes at that intersection between Jan.
 1, 2012, and Aug.
 4, 2022.
 Police officers issued citations in 25 of the crashes.
 Seven of those crashes resulted in injuries.
 No deaths were reported between Jan.
 1, 2012, and Aug.
 4, 2022, but a recent article in the Atlanta Journal-Constitution said there have been “at least two deaths near it” since 2007.